 We are happy to provide you with information Epsilon has about your household in our databases.
 If you have questions about the information we have about your household, you can contact our Privacy Department at 1-888-780-3869 or complete the Epsilon Marketing Data Summary Request Form.

 For your protection, we will need to first verify your identity, as we want to make sure information is not shared with someone else.
-Similarly, we cannot provide one person with another household's information.
+Similarly, we cannot provide unverified access to another household’s information.
 If you are receiving mail for someone who does not live at your address, please contact Epsilon and we will opt that person out of our databases.
-Or, you can always register them on the DMA "Do Not Mail" list discussed above.
+Or, you can always register them on the DMA “Do Not Mail” list discussed above.

 Other valuable resources

 The Federal Trade Commission (FTC) offers a variety of educational and reporting resources for consumers, including a Consumer Response Center, the Do Not Call Registry, Facts for Consumers, Report Violations Registry, Identity Theft Registry, and the Spam and Phishing Registry.

 Federal Trade Commission